zlintz/rabbot/docs/receiving.md

 ### Custom Behavior
 To take full control of the queue name and behavior, provide a queue definition in place of the name.

-> rabbot provides no defaults - it will only use the definition provided
+> foo-foo-mq provides no defaults - it will only use the definition provided

 ```javascript
 rabbit.addConnection( {